UNDERSTANDING PROSTATE CANCER

 What is prostate cancer?

-Prostate cancer takes place in the prostate, a small gland located below the bladder, and happens when the body cannot control the growth of abnormal prostate cells.
+Prostate cancer occurs in the tissue of the prostate, a small gland located below the bladder, and happens when the body cannot control the growth of abnormal prostate cells.

-Prostate cancer may become metastatic, which means it has spread to other parts of the body, such as the bones, lungs, liver, or distant lymph nodes.
+Prostate cancer may become metastatic, which means the cancer spreads from the place it started to other parts of the body, such as the bones, lungs, liver, or distant lymph nodes.

 Prostate cancer symptoms can vary from person to person, with many men experiencing no symptoms at all.